ahmz1833/Gwent-Project/README.md

     (Note: your http port for links will be <server-port> + 1)

-- You must run the client jar as:
+- You must run the client jar (at least jre 21) as:
     ```
     java -jar gwent-client.jar <server-ip>:<port>
     ```